-This course introduces an unusual but effective mix of media.
+This course explores landscape in ink and coloured pencil, introducing an unusual but effective mix of media.
 Tutor Helen Hanson was a professional etcher and has developed a style of working in ink and dry coloured pencil which creates a similar look.
-Unlike pen and wash, her method is not water-based, nor does it involve “colouring in”.
-Instead, the two media are integrated as you work, bringing the landscape to life with layers of rich colour, mark-making in ink and the use of easy to learn creative techniques.
+Unlike pen and wash, her method of drawing is not water-based, nor does it involve “colouring in”.
+Instead, the two media are integrated as you work.
+This brings the landscape to life with layers of rich colour, mark-making in ink and the use of easy-to-learn creative techniques.

 A long-time member of the Society of Botanical Artists, Helen’s work has always used plants in context.
 Taking the spring woodland with its carpet of flowers and tree forms as inspiration, we’ll create a fresh, vibrant landscape.
 This is slow art, but the process is very therapeutic and absorbing.
 You will have time to do one or two small images depending on your pace.
 There will be demonstrations and one-to-one help, with encouragement to work in your own style using your chosen images or nature itself.
 There are no rules, so your work may surprise you with its individuality!

 About the Tutor

 Helen Hanson is a Fellow of the Society of Botanical Artists, winner of the President’s Award and a former Council Member of the Society of Women Artists.
 She was for many years a successful printmaker, exhibiting her landscape etchings in galleries and exhibitions throughout Britain.
 Always inspired by the natural world, she now concentrates on ink and coloured pencil landscape and botanical coloured pencil works and enjoys tutoring adults locally and at residential venues in the UK.